 When I read through this parasha, I have the same experience that I have when my daughters come home from school.
 When my sons come home from school.
 I ask them, “How was school?”
 The response is normally a grunt or a fine.
 When I ask my daughters the same question, I get a full blow-by-blow analysis of who said whom, what and when.
 What the teacher said.
 It’s a verbal barrage of information.
 And that is on an uneventful day!.

 When something has happened or the day has been good, there is an added level of engagement, enthusiasm and excitement.

 This is the same feeling I have when I read how the Children of Israel worked to construct the Mishkan.
 The enthusiasm started with those in charge of the building project telling Moshe that there was more than enough material.
 To the involvement of so many of the people, men and women.
 Artisans and laypeople.
 This was a communal project.

 How can we not be excited when reading through these two Parshiyot?

-In the lead up to Pesach we have two responses, we can groan about the work or we can celebrate the upcoming holiday.
-Each room we clean and each piece of chametz we remove is transforming our homes into a miniture Mishkan.
+In the lead-up to Pesach we have two responses, we can groan about the work or we can celebrate the upcoming holiday.
+Each room we clean and each piece of chametz we remove is transforming our homes into a miniature Mishkan.